 “It allows staff to go back to work in a better frame of mind feeling able to cope and they are not alone.”

-Allison, who has been a chaplain for 23 years, having previously been a legal secretary for 20, said: “We have Muslim colleagues, Jewish, Buddhist, Sikh colleagues, people from other religions and beliefs, including Humanist, who can come in to the hospital and give our patients the care and support they need.
+Allison, who has been a chaplain for 23 years, having previously been a legal secretary for 20, said: “We have Muslim colleagues, Jewish, Buddhist, Sikh colleagues, people from other faiths and beliefs, including Humanist, who can come in to the hospital and give our patients the care and support they need.

 “We are also there to teach our colleagues how to deal with different situations.
 For instance we speak to our colleagues in the cancer information centre once a year about how they can and need to acknowledge spiritually for those people that have cancer.”Back to top